ChauAnhTuan/ansible-role.pip/README.md

 ## Author Information

-This role was created in 2017 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).
+This role was created in 2017 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/), [Github repositories](https://github.com/geerlingguy/ansible-role-pip/blob/master/tasks/main.yml).
 This role was edited in 2019 by Chau Anh Tuan.